quaap/BookyMcBookface/README.md

 * Paging backward sometimes causes a weird downward scrolling, which makes you think you've lost your spot but you really haven't.

-You can use [Calibre](https://calibre-ebook.com/) to convert other formats like mobi and PDF to epub.

-I am not opposed to someone adding support for other formats like mobi, but I don't want to add third-party jars etc, and everything needs to be GPLv3 compatible.